 - Programmatic Course Set Up: A guide for new and returning faculty who are teaching ITS-developed courses

-- GOLD Course Set Up: A guide for faculty who are getting ready to teach courses they developed through the GOLD program
+- GOLD/Advanced Course Set Up: A guide for faculty who are getting ready to teach courses they developed through the GOLD program